-All of those are basically hormones that start contractions.
+All of those are basically hormones (prostaglandins) that start contractions in pregnant women.
 Most often they are followed by….

 Pitocin is the “gold standard” induction.
-It is a synthetic of what your body produces naturally to put you into labor.
+It is a synthetic version of the hormone oxytocin — what your body produces naturally to put you into labor.
 It is given IV.

 It is often given to start if your cervix is three or more centimeters (although they could also try to just break your water at that point and see if you go into labor on your own then).

 I have a whole article on Pitocin inductions.